 ## 3 dimensional reductions calculated: harmony, umap, umap_harmony

 We can observe that there are 45,515 and 6,481 cells in our snRNA-seq and snATAC-seq datasets.
-We now visualize the data as colored by patients.
+Let’s now visualize the data as colored by patients.
 Note that here we used the UMAP embedding generated from batch-corrected low-dimensional space so that no batch effects are observed from the 2D visualization.

 p1 <- DimPlot(obj.rna, pt.size = 1, reduction = "umap_harmony") +